niklaushirt/ibm-aiops-deployer/README.md

 	![K8s CNI](./doc/pics/roks04.png)

 1. Click `Submit`
-1. Once the cluster is provisioned, don't forget to extend it to 8 days if needed.
+1. Once the cluster is provisioned, don't forget to extend it as needed.

-### 1.1.3 Get the IBMAIOPS installation token (registry pull token)
+### 1.1.3 Get the installation token (registry pull token)

 You can get the installation (registry pull token) token from [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary).

-This allows the IBMAIOPS images to be pulled from the IBM Container Registry.
+This allows the images to be pulled from the IBM Container Registry.

 <div style="page-break-after: always;"></div>